JordanMartinez/purescript-to-haskell/01-Getting-Started/03-Haskell-REPL.md

 # Haskell REPL

+## Quick Broad Overview

 Assuming your current working directory is still `~/Haskell-project`, run `stack ghci` to start the repl.

-Once started, here's a quick overview of some of the things you can do to make the experience better:
+Once started, here's a quick overview of some of the things you can do to make the experience better.
+Once done here, skim through the [GHCi User Manual](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html):
 ```
 -- Change the prompt, so that it doesn't show all modules that are currently imported.
 *Main Lib> :set prompt "> "